 - The employee usually knows what accommodations work best, because they know their barriers.
 The employer may negotiate alternative, equal or better, options.
 Ultimately, the employer is the one to make the decision on whether a request is “reasonable.”

 - Agree when the accommodations will begin.

 - Agree on what the accommodation will achieve.
-(How will the accommodation allow the employee to be more successful at work?
+For example: How will the accommodation allow the employee to be successful at work?
 How will it remove workplace barriers?

 The interactive accommodation process should be ongoing.

-- The employer and the employee should continue communication to determine if the accommodation is working and make adjustments accordingly.
+- The employer and the employee should continue communication to determine if the accommodations are working and make adjustments accordingly.

 Document dates, actions taken, and adjustments made to assure continued success.

-All parties involved should document information about the reasonable accommodation process in order to maintain an accurate record and so they can look back over the process and know what they have done to act on the accommodation.
+All parties involved should document information about the reasonable accommodation process in order to maintain an accurate record and so that they can review the process and know what they have done to act on the accommodation.